Writers for Liturgy that Matters

 Rev. Linda Noonan

-Rev. Linda Noonan (she/her) has spent the last 30 years of ministry between South Africa and the United States.
+Rev. Linda Noonan (she/her) has spent the last 35 years of ministry between South Africa and the United States.
 Ordained by the United Congregational Church of Southern Africa, she holds standing in the United Church of Christ.
-She is pastor of St. Paul’s United Church of Christ in Exton, Pennsylvania and teaches public theology, social change, and ritual at United Lutheran Seminary where she is completing her PhD on faith-based community organizing.
+She is pastor of St. John’s United Church of Christ in Lansdale, Pennsylvania.
+She co-chairs the United Church of Christ Movement for Palestinian Solidarity (formerly UCC Palestine Israel Network) and teaches public theology, social change, and ritual at United Lutheran Seminary.
 She is learning to brew kombucha, grow native plants, and do everything a little more slowly.

 Nichola Torbett

 Nichola Torbett (she/her) is a spiritual seeker, recovering addict, gospel preacher, podcaster, writer, resistance fomenter, dog-walker, nonviolent direct action trainer, and abolitionist.
 Driven by her passion for both spiritual formation and social change, she co-founded Seminary of the Street, a training academy for love warriors, in 2009 and Second Acts, a liturgical direct action affinity group, in 2014.
-She is co-editor of RESPISCENCE: A LENTEN DEVOTIONAL FOR DISMANTLING WHITE SUPREMACY and a contributor to THE WORD IS RESISTANCE, a podcast from SURJ-Faith, as well as to GEEZ Magazine, JESUS RADICALS, THE YOKE, and other radical discipleship publications.
+She is co-editor of RESPISCENCE: A LENTEN DEVOTIONAL FOR DISMANTLING WHITE SUPREMACY and a contributor to THE WORD IS RESISTANCE, a podcast from SURJ-Faith, as well as to a number of radical discipleship publications.
+She currently serves as associate director of Kirkridge Retreat and Study Center, a wilderness school for unlearning the ways of empire and a test plot for growing the just and decolonized world we dream of.

 Liturgy